cap-js/docs/guides/deployment/to-kyma.md

     image: $YOUR_REPOSITORY.docker.io/$YOUR_IMAGE:$YOUR_VERSION
 ```
 :::

-#### Set Up Your Cluster for a Private Container Registry

-To use a docker image from a private repository, you need to [create an image pull secret](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/) and configure this secret for your containers.

 ::: warning Assign limited permissions to the technical user
 It is recommended to use a technical user for this secret that has only read permission, because users with access to the Kubernetes cluster can reveal the password from the secret.